RinMinase/minimal-new-tab/README.md

 ## Adding the extension to Chrome

-**Note**: Due to Google Chrome's limitation on installing non-store CRX (Chrome Extensions) files, you need to need to install it with the built files.
+**Note**: Due to Google Chrome's limitation on installing non-store CRX (Chrome Extensions) files, you need to need to enable `Developer mode` install it with the built files.

 1. Navigate to the [releases section](https://github.com/RinMinase/minimal-new-tab/releases) and download the latest release, or [click here](https://github.com/RinMinase/minimal-new-tab/releases/latest/download/newtab.zip) to download it.